-Though it is a small, country town, there is much to do in Aix en Provence, France.
-Tourists and locals alike roam the city to discover museums, parks, monuments, cathedrals, and more; But where do you go after a long day of exploring?
-Read our list to discover the best hotels and inns in Aix en Provence to relax and rest up for the next day of adventure.
+Though it is a small, country city, there is much to do in Aix-en-Provence, France.
+Both visitors and locals roam the city to discover museums, parks, monuments, cathedrals and more.
+But where should you rest your head after a long day of exploring?
+Read our list of the best hotels in Aix-en-Provence to relax and rest up for the next day of adventure.

-Le Mas D’Entremont is a charming hilltop hotel, giving guests the most incredible views of Aix.
-The décor is an authentic and quaint style, a perfect fit for the French countryside.
-Known to be fairly secluded and quiet, the hotel is ideal for someone looking to escape from it all.
-Relax on the private terrace of your deluxe suite and enjoy views of the beautiful landscape and the city lights at night.
-Work up an appetite by swimming laps in the outdoor pool, working out in the fitness center, or playing a few games of tennis on the courts.
-Then, when you get hungry, enjoy a delicious gastronomic experience at the hotel restaurant.
+Le Mas d’Entremont is a charming hilltop hotel, giving guests the most incredible views of Aix.
+The decor is authentic and quaint, a perfect fit for the French countryside.
+Known to be fairly secluded and quiet, the hotel is ideal for someone looking to escape city life.
+Relax on the private terrace of your deluxe suite, while enjoying views of the beautiful landscape and city lights at night.
+Work up an appetite by lapping the outdoor pool or playing a few games of tennis.
+Then, after a shower and spruce-up, enjoy a delicious gastronomic experience at the hotel restaurant.

-have the option of staying in deluxe rooms and suites or elegant private villas.
-The hotel has an exquisite garden that goes beyond just pretty grass and flowers and is equipped with idyllic tables, chairs, and benches perfect for a sit and chat with a friend, picnic, or a quiet place to read.
-Take a dip in the pool, dine at the gourmet restaurant, attend a seminar in the business rooms, or receive a relaxing treatment at the spa.
+Guests of this five-star luxury resort have the option of staying in deluxe rooms and suites or elegant private villas.
+The hotel has an exquisite garden with tables and secluded benches – find yourself a quiet reading spot under the shady trees.
+Take a dip in the pool, dine at the gourmet restaurant or receive a relaxing treatment at the spa.
 Les Lodges has everything you could ever want, so once you arrive, you won’t want to leave.

 Caroline Harrap contributed additional reporting to this article.